BYUIDSconsulting/aboutus/_services/Internships.md

 title: "Internships"
 date: 2018-11-28T15:15:26+10:00
 featured: true
-weight: 3
+weight: 4
 ---

-Each major is required to complete an internship before graduation.
+Each data science student is required to complete an internship before graduation.
 You get the opportunity to test them out in your team.

 ## BYU-I Track System